-This is the easiest recipe for Chile Verde!
-Pork is simmered until tender in a salsa verde sauce in the crock-pot.
-This Salsa Verde Pork is perfect to serve with rice, as a filling for tacos, or to eat alone as a high protein, low-carb dinner.
+This recipe for Chile Verde Pork is perfect to serve with over rice, as the filling for tacos or enchiladas, alone as a high protein, low-carb dinner.

 Authentic Chile Verde is made with chunks of pork shoulder that have been braised low and slow on the stove in a delicious homemade salsa verde.